pastfuture777/Monterey-ASUS-TUF-Gaming-FX506LI-opencore/README.md

 macOS on ASUS FX506LI

- macOS Monterey 12.0-12.2 tested :-------------------------:
+macOS Catalina, Big Sur, Monterey tested :-------------------------:

+# All file uploaded!
-# Will be updated in the future, still under development.
+# Instructions will be updated in the future!